mtzfactory/nango/docs/docs/nango-sync/observability.md

 - Status
 - Error message (in case of failure)
 - Error stack trace (in case of failure)
-- Updated row count (in case of success)
+- Created & updated row counts (in case of success)
-- Attempt number
+- Attempts

 ## Inspect logs